-- Apparent (ly)
+Apparent (ly)

-- Appears
+Appears

-- Comparable with
+Comparable with

-- Compatible with
+Compatible with

-- Consistent with
+Consistent with

-- Favors
+Favors

-- Neoplasm
+Neoplasm

+Most likely

+Presumed

+Suspect (ed)

+Suspect (ed)

+Typical of

+Tumor

-Most likely Presumed Probable Suspect (ed) Suspicious (for) Typical of Tumor additional terms for non malignant primary intracranial and central nervous system tumors only
+^{}additional terms for non malignant primary intracranial and central nervous system tumors only

 Example: Test results report "CT of the chest, compatible with carcinoma of the left lung."
 Although the patient may have refused further work-up or treatment, this case is reportable.